ML-boot-camp/sessions/docs/1-Introduction/4-bottlenecks-for-AI.md

 The automation equation:
 <big>🦾 Automation probability = 🎼 Coherence * 📊 Data</big>

-- Coherence: similarity between cases, all configurations are known.
+- **Coherence**: similarity between cases, all configurations are known.
 We can improve coherence by controlling the environment (ex: battery hens, factory, autonomous driving on private property, prefab in construction)
-- Data: the less coherent the environment, the more data we need to describe it (e.g.: driving in Florida on a private property, driving in US, driving in Toulouse).
+- **Data**: the less coherent the environment, the more data we need to describe it (e.g.: driving in Florida on a private property, driving in US, driving in Toulouse).

 ???
 Source
     [WORKING PAPER The Future of Employment](https://www.oxfordmartin.ox.ac.uk/downloads/academic/future-of-employment.pdf) & Q.Chenevier's own opinions